More reading ... Holistic Health News

 Total health is more than the mere absence of symptoms, it is the state where you feel absolutely good, in body, mind and spirit.

-A Naturopath is practising active prevention, this is teaching scientific backed lifestyle modification to prevent diseases.
+A Naturopath is practicing active prevention, this is teaching "scientific and evidence" based lifestyle modification to prevent diseases.

 Naturopath adhere to the Hippocratic Oath - by example;